BhaurajBiradarjob/React/HTML/Basics/Notes.md

 The style attribute is used to add styles to an element, such as color, font, size, and more The lang attribute of the <html> tag declares the language of the Web page The title attribute defines some extra information about an element

+<br> tag defines a line break and is an empty element without a closing tag